lmribeiro/lmribeiro/README.md

 ## Hi there 👋

-I'm Luís, a Software Developer with focus on the web platform and cross-platform mobile app development.
+I'm Luís, a Software Engineer with focus on the web platform and cross-platform mobile app development.
 I work mostly with PHP (Yii, Zend, Codeigniter, Laravel), Ionic and Angular making robust high end web apps, and hybrid mobile apps with native-quality.

 I'm currently working in the Web Team [@e-goi](https://www.e-goi.com) making landing pages and web push services.